kubernetes-sigs/alibaba-cloud-csi-driver/docs/bmcpfs-helm-readme.md

 ### Static Volume Provisioning

-For pre-existing CPFS file systems, create a static PersistentVolume:
+BMCPFS only supports static provisioning.
+Create a PersistentVolume for your pre-existing CPFS file system:

 ```yaml
 apiVersion: v1